Krutonium/msn-server/README.md

 ## Support status

-Currently, MSNP2 and MSNP11 are implemented.
-It's been tested and works with MSN 1, MSN 2, and MSN 7.0.
+Currently, MSNP2 through MSNP12 are implemented.
+It's been tested and works with MSN 1 through MSN 7.5, with some caveats:

+- Because of MSNP limitations, to log in to MSN < 5, you need put your password in the email: "name|password@hotmail.com"
+- Because of technical (hopefully temporary) limitations, the same applies to MSN 7.5; also, only 7.5.0322 and 7.5.0324 work
+- MSN 6.1 not supported (no idea that it doesn't log in); 6.0/6.2 are fine

 ## Developers